muquit/libsodium-jna/README.md

 * Make sure native [libsodium](https://libsodium.org) is already installed in the system.
 This library does not come with native version of libsodium. *It is a good idea to compile and install [libsodium](https://libsodium.org) yourself instead of using one from the Internet*.

 * This library does not load any libsodium library from path, rather you have to specify exactly where the library is located.

+# Version
+The current version of libsodium-jna is 1.0.3

+Please look at [ChangeLog](ChangeLog.md) for what is changed in the current version.

 # How to use
 ## Install native libsodium C library  first